ajahne/blog/_posts/2019-6-16-launch-stop-terminate-aws-ec2-instance-nodejs.md

 Boom, instance stopped!

 ## Terminating an AWS EC2 Instance
 So, we stopped the instance, we are done, right?
 Well, not quite.
-Starting an instance provisions our server, but the server is still there when stopped.
+Launching an instance provisions our server, but the server is still there when stopped.
 To fully decommission, we need to terminate the instance.

 {% highlight js %}
 // load the SDK for JavaScript